The Four Agreements: A Toltec Wisdom Book

 2. Don’t take anything personally

 Nothing others do is because of you.
-What others say and do is a projection of their reality and dreams.
+What others say and do reflects their reality and dreams.
 When you are immune to the opinions and actions of others, you won’t be the victim of needless suffering.

 3. Don’t make assumptions